-The Florida Trail Segment 2: Oasis Ranger Station to Alligator Alley is a 28.8 mile lightly trafficked point-to-point trail located near Ochopee, FL that features beautiful wild flowers and is rated as difficult.
+The Florida Trail Segment 2: Oasis Ranger Station to Alligator Alley is a 28.8 mile lightly trafficked point-to-point trail located near Ochopee, Florida that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, camping, birding, and off road driving and is accessible from December until May.

 off road driving

 We did this Trail 2 years ago starting at Alligator Alley and heading south to Oasis.
 The first 3 days were nothing but mud and water.
 My shoes came apart about 1 hour in and I took them off and did the first half of the trip barefoot.

 The trail was easy enough to follow.
 The terrain is mostly flat but with lots of water.
 The deepest we encountered was mid thigh.
 It was our plan to make it a 4 day trip but it took 4 1/2.
 We use hammocks and it was the way to go.